-- Ensure the board gets a "full picture" of the transformation effort and how it is progressing toward defined, measurable goals through regular governance updates to all relevant board committees-strategic planning, clinical quality and safety, finance, and executive committees. - Position leadership for success by making sure they have the resources and tools needed to be successful, and that all improvement initiatives promote the desired long-term vision and culture of the organization. - Ask management to specify the operational and financial requirements to achieve strategic initiatives, and what mission, reputational, and financial benefits the organization can expect to achieve as a result. - Push leadership to establish strategic priorities that position the organization for growth and success through clarity around market opportunities and threats, organizational strengths and gaps, partnership opportunities, etc. - Request an operational assessment of your organization to test if resources are consistently effectively organized and aligned to achieve strategic aims. - Does our workforce development strategy support the needs of a transformative organization? - Is our leadership development and succession planning sufficient for our future needs?
+- Reinforce the "systemness dividend."
+Articulate what the system and its member organizations (and legacy boards) can expect from this transformation journey together, and how each member organization can contribute. - Ensure the collective board(s) get a "full picture" of the transformation effort and how it is progressing toward defined, measurable goals through regular governance updates to all relevant board committees-strategic planning, clinical quality and safety, finance, and executive committees. - Position leadership for success by making sure they have the resources and tools needed to be successful, and that all improvement initiatives promote the desired long-term vision and culture of the organization. - Ask management to specify the operational and financial requirements to achieve strategic initiatives, and how these relate to each discrete organization, and what mission, reputational, and financial benefits the member entities and the health system can expect to achieve as a result. - Push leadership to establish strategic priorities that position the health system for growth and success through clarity around market opportunities and threats, organizational strengths and gaps, partnership opportunities, etc. - Request an operational assessment to test if resources across the system are consistently organized and aligned to achieve strategic aims.